 When someone seeks to sell their structured settlement or annuity, the purchasing company can authorize that some of the money is released to the them up front.
 This amount will be later be deducted from the lump sum after the purchase is finalized.

-Why would someone consider asking for an advance?
+Why would someone consider asking for a settlement advance?

-Do companies charge interest or financing fees for advances?
+Do companies charge interest or financing fees for settlement advances?

-What’s the maximum amount someone can expect to receive as an advance?
+What’s the maximum amount of cash someone can expect to receive as a settlement advance?

 The amount of an advance depends on various factors such as the size and duration of the customer’s payment schedule.

-What are some advantages of securing an advance against the sale of a structured settlement or annuity?
-Why not apply for a regular loan or traditional cash advance instead?
+What are some advantages of securing cash against the sale of a structured settlement or annuity?
+Why not apply for a loan or traditional cash advance instead?

 As mentioned above, an advance against an annuity or structured settlement usually does not incur additional fees or financing charges.
 After the purchase of the annuity or structured settlement is finalized, the company will recoup the amount of the advance from the lump sum.
 With a traditional loan or cash advance, companies will usually charge customers extremely high interest rates and fees.
 Also, those companies will withdraw what they are owed directly from the borrower’s bank account on a set date, regardless of borrower’s financial situation.
 Additionally, aggressive collection tactics are common for these lenders if the borrower defaults on the loan.